iontodirel/libaprsroute/examples/tnc4_basic/README.md

 Product names mentioned in this document may be trademarks or registered trademarks of their respective owners.

+The `example.patch` file contains code that was automatically generated.
+This code is Copyright © 2017 Rob Riggs <rob@mobilinkd.com>.
+The patch file is provided as-is for convenience purposes only.
+No copyright claims are made on the patch contents.

 ## Build Instructions

 I use a local Ubuntu WSL environment in Windows, for building the TNC4 project.